by Sarah Martin McConnell

 Read Sarah's Bio

-Music for Seniors is a Tennessee nonprofit 501(c)3 arts organization enlisting Nashville-area professional, semi-professional and student musicians to provide one-hour, interactive outreach performances to senior centers, day programs, retirement communities, nursing homes and even home-bound older adults.
-Our performances span a wide variety of music and genres focusing on the tastes, preferences and needs of the older adults whose lives we touch.
+Music for Seniors is a Tennessee nonprofit 501(c)3 arts organization enlisting Nashville-area professional, semi-professional and student musicians to provide one-hour, interactive outreach programs to senior centers, day programs, retirement communities, nursing homes and even home-bound older adults.
+Our programs span a wide variety of music and genres focusing on the tastes, preferences and needs of the older adults whose lives we touch.
 Audience engagement and interaction are built into our delivery model.

 Participating senior groups and communities receive outstanding music programs for reasonable fees assessed individually and based on a sliding scale.
 We can subsidize up to 100% of fees for low-income nonprofits and home-bound individuals, depending on need.